When is the sum of complemented subspaces complemented?: Sums of marginal subspaces

-The question on closedness of the sum of marginal subspaces arises, for example, in \begin{enumerate} \item additive modeling.
+(1) additive modeling.
 Here each sub-$\sigma$-algebra $\mathcal{F}_i=\sigma a(\xi_i)$, the $\sigma$-algebra generated by a random variable $\xi_i$.
 Consequently, each marginal subspace $L^p(\mathcal{F}_i)$ consists of (equivalence classes of) Borel measurable transformations of $\xi_i$, $f(\xi_i)$, which belong to $L^p(\mathcal{F})$.
-As Andreas Buja writes in [What Criterion for a Power Algorithm?], the question on closedness of $L^2_0(\mathcal{F}_1)+...+L^2_0(\mathcal{F}_n)$ is a technicality that is at the heart of all additive modeling, including ACE (alternating conditional expectations method), GAMs (generalized additive models) and PPR (projection pursuit regression). \item theory of ridge functions.
-See, e.g., [???].
-Note that every subspace of ridge functions $L^p(a;K)$ can be considered as marginal. \end{enumerate}
+As Andreas Buja writes in \cite[Subsection 8.1]{Buja96}, the question on closedness of $L^2_0(\mathcal{F}_1)+...+L^2_0(\mathcal{F}_n)$ is a technicality that is at the heart of all additive modeling, including ACE (alternating conditional expectations method), GAMs (generalized additive models) and PPR (projection pursuit regression).

+(2) theory of ridge functions.
+See, e.g., \cite[Chapter 7]{Pinkus15}.
+Note that every subspace of ridge functions $L^p(a;K)$ can be considered as marginal.